Free AI Visibility + Awareness score

 Phase 1: Remove blockers (Week 1–2)

 Fix your robots.txt to allow AI crawlers.
-Ensure key content pages are accessible (not gated, not in PDFs, not behind JavaScript rendering that crawlers can’t execute).
+Make sure your important content pages are accessible, not gated, not buried in PDFs, not trapped behind JavaScript that crawlers can’t execute.
 Add an llms.txt file to your site root.
-These are quick wins that remove the most basic barriers.
+These are fast wins that clear the most basic barriers.

 Phase 2: Add structural signals (Week 2–4)

-Implement comprehensive Schema.org markup — Organization, Product, FAQ, Article, and HowTo types as relevant.
-Add clear entity definitions to your key pages.
-Restructure your most important content pages to use question-based headings and explicit answer patterns.
+Implement Schema.org markup.
+Organization, Product, FAQ, Article, and HowTo types where relevant.
+Add clear entity definitions to your most important pages.
+Restructure those pages to use question-based headings and explicit answer patterns.

 Phase 3: Build entity authority (Month 2–3)

-Audit and correct your brand information across all platforms.
-Ensure consistency in how your company is described, categorized, and attributed.
-Pursue Wikidata entries and industry directory listings.
-Create content that explicitly positions your brand as an entity within your industry graph.
+Audit your brand information across every platform and fix what’s inconsistent.
+How your company is described, categorized, and attributed should match everywhere.
+Pursue a Wikidata entry and relevant industry directory listings.
+Create content that explicitly places your brand within your industry’s knowledge graph.

 Phase 4: Create citation-optimized content (Month 3–6)

-Develop new content specifically designed for AI citation — comprehensive FAQ sections, authoritative guides, comparison resources, and thought leadership that positions your experts as citable authorities.
-This is where you move from fixing problems to actively building AI visibility.
+Write content designed to get cited: thorough FAQ sections, authoritative guides, comparison resources, and thought leadership that positions your team as sources worth quoting.
+This is where you shift from fixing problems to actively building AI visibility.

 Phase 5: Monitor and optimize (Ongoing)

-Track your citation rate monthly across all platforms.
-Identify drops, test new approaches, and continuously refine your content and structure based on what the data shows.
-AI models change frequently, and your strategy needs to adapt.
+Track your citation rate monthly across platforms.
+Spot drops, test new approaches, and refine your content based on what the data actually shows.
+AI models update frequently.
+Your strategy needs to keep pace.

 For a detailed walkthrough of these services, visit our services page.